AdityaR13/Assignment-1/README.md

 Run a Pearson's Correlation test on the correlation between Profit and MTenure.
 What is the p-value?
 Run a Pearson's Correlation test on the correlation between Profit and CTenure.
 What is the p-value?

+Run a regression of Profit on {MTenure, CTenure Comp, Pop, PedCount, Res, Hours24, Visibility}

 List the explanatory variable(s) whose beta-coefficients are statistically significant (p < 0.05) List the explanatory variable(s) whose beta-coefficients are not statistically significant (p > 0.05)